Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 Choosing the Right Compression Pants

-Fit is everything—you want them tight, but not so tight that they cut off your circulation.
-I remember my first pair—I thought I’d grabbed the wrong size because they felt so snug!
+Fit is crucial—they should be snug but not circulation-cutting tight.
+My first pair felt so snug, I thought I’d grabbed the wrong size!
 But after a few wears, they molded perfectly to my body.

 So, before you decide, ensure you’re familiar with the size charts.